 The image below shows an example of a Monte Carlo analysis.

 Because we run multiple Monte Carlo cycles, multiple results are displayed.
-Your Average Growth Trajectory is displayed in orange, along with a success percentage.
-This percentage represents the number of Trajectories that out-performed the % Growth set by you for each Account.
-In other words, for the example above, 84% of the time, this Trajectory would have ended with at least the 'End Amount' calculated.
+Your Average Growth Trajectory is displayed in orange, along with a "success" percentage.
+This percentage represents the number of simulated runs that that both stayed and ended above $0.
+In other words, for the example above, 84% of the simulated runs ended with a dollar amount > 0.

 The image below shows an example of Historical analysis.

 Since OnTrajectory runs analyses for every available 'Start Year', multiple lines and a success percentage are displayed.
-This percentage represents the number of Historical Trajectories that out-performed the % Growth set by you for each Account.
-In other words, in this example, your Trajectory would have ended with at least the 'End Amount' calculated 84% of the time.
+This percentage represents the number of Historical simulated runs that that both stayed and ended above $0.

 The image below shows an example of Historical and Monte Carlo analyses run together.

 Notice that success percentages may vary based on the type of analysis performed.
 Being able to see all of this information in a single view creates a more complete picture of your possible financial futures, and it helps to validate your assumtions along the way.

 OnTrajectory provides a wealth of additional information at the completion of Monte Carlo / Historical Analysis.
 The Results tab on the Analysis Options pop-up displays the total amount for certain groups of results for every age/year of the simulation.
 Total amounts are shown for:

 An example of Analysis Results is shown below: